/arc:refactor

 Process

-Step 1 — Explore for friction
+Step 3 — Explore for architectural friction

 Use the Agent tool with subagent_type=Explore to navigate the codebase.
 If the user provided a